JSinkler713/Javascript-Functions/README.md

 ---
 ## Your turn:
 Click [here](javascript-functions-assignment.js) to open a short assignment.
-Take a minute to try and write declare and call the two functions.For now we can just type the code in the console for test purposes.
+Take a minute to try and *declare* and *call* the two functions.
+For now we can just type the code in the console for test purposes.
 We will go over the solution in a minute.
 Try it on your own first, then reach out to a partner or myself if you can't get it working.

 <details>